Conversions between kinetic and surface energy in periodically forced multiphase turbulence: Results

 It is often stated that the presence of an interface increases the amount of kinetic energy dissipation.
 Here, we note that the presence of the interface does not alter much the amplitude of the phase-averaged dissipation which appears to be roughly the same in single-phase or multiphase flows.
 This observation is likely to break down when the two phases have significantly different densities \cite[see e.g.][]{Dodd2016,Thiesset2025}.

-Again, one cannot distinguish between the non-linear and the linearized solutions.
+Again, {although results are not presented here, we were not able to distinguish between the non-linear and the linearized solutions}.
 This suggests again that non-linearities do not play too much role.
-Both predictions show very good agreement with the numerical results as they correctly capture the dynamical behaviour of energy conversion in multiphase flows.
+Both predictions show very good agreement with {DNS} as they correctly capture the dynamical behaviour of energy conversion in multiphase flows.
 Note again the advantage of using the \textit{Ka-Pi-Bara} model compared to the classical $k-\epsilon$ model.
 Indeed, without the introduction of the non-equilibrium constant $\gamma$, the phase shift between $E_k^\prime$ and $\epsilon^\prime$ would not have been captured and hence, the dynamics of $E_s^\prime$ would not have been correctly represented.